CLASSIFICATION NO. 308

 Working knowledge of: Operation and maintenance of storm/sanitary sewers and water quality facilities, equipment and machinery; work procedures, occupational hazards and safety techniques applicable to repairing and maintaining above and below ground drainage/sewer structures; techniques of land surveying and mapping; drafting instruments, materials and techniques; engineering mathematics, including algebra, geometry and trigonometry; microcomputer applications in drafting and survey data collection; basic engineering practices used in the design and construction of storm/ sanitary sewers and water quality facilities; basic hydrology; water sampling techniques; federal and state environmental, health and safety regulations, rules and standards applicable to surface water management; basic techniques of supervision.

-Skill to: Operate storm/sanitary sewer cleaning and maintenance equipment, including rodder, portable generator, tapper and hydro-sewer cleaner; perform preventive maintenance and minor repairs to equipment and machinery, including pumps and metering devices; operate survey instruments; read and interpret maps and utility line plans and specifications; research and prepare complex legal descriptions and property ownership records; prepare and interpret construction drawings and specifications; conduct inspections and test construction materials for drainage structures, sanitary sewers and water quality facilities; prepare and maintain accurate records; communicate effectively, both orally and in writing; oversee a crew of survey technicians or maintenance personnel; establish and maintain effective working relationships with County employees, employees of federal state and local agencies, contractors and the public.
+Skill to: Operate storm/sanitary sewer maintenance equipment, including rodder, portable generator, tapper and hydro-sewer cleaner; perform preventive maintenance and minor repairs to equipment and machinery, including pumps and metering devices; operate survey instruments; read and interpret maps and utility line plans and specifications; research and prepare complex legal descriptions and property ownership records; prepare and interpret construction drawings and specifications; conduct inspections and test construction materials for drainage structures, sanitary sewers and water quality facilities; prepare and maintain accurate records; communicate effectively, both orally and in writing; oversee a crew of survey technicians or maintenance personnel; establish and maintain effective working relationships with County employees, employees of federal state and local agencies, contractors and the public.

 Attendance at periodic public meetings during early morning, evening and weekend hours.